×

 If you are thinking about moving to San Ignacio, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in San Ignacio can vary greatly depending on the location and size of the property.
 However, generally, it is considered to be relatively affordable compared to many other locations.
 For a decent house in a good neighborhood, one might expect to pay a few hundred dollars per month in rent.
-If looking to purchase a property, prices can range from tens of thousands to over a hundred thousand dollars, again depending on various factors such as location, size, and condition of the property," replied a member in San Ignacio.
+If looking to purchase a property, prices can range from tens of thousands to over a hundred thousand dollars, again depending on various factors such as location, size, and condition of the property," said one expat in San Ignacio.

 Should I buy or rent a home in San Ignacio?